surgems/ec-events/content/collections/pages/health-and-safety.md

             text: "We also work closely with the emergency services local to the event and welcome them to come and inspect the site and take on board any advice given.\_"
       -
         type: paragraph
-        content:
-          -
-            type: hard_break
-      -
-        type: paragraph
-        content:
-          -
-            type: text
-            text: "All our rides are tested annually by a fully certified ADIPS inspector, tests carried out are electrical, functional and NDT (non-destructive test).
-The ride is further inspected on every setup and before the operation, by our in house team, any repairs needed are carried out by them immediately on-site and recorded in the maintenance logbook.
-Each ride has its own specific risk assessment which is reviewed annually. \_Our customer's safety is our number one priority!"
     images:
       -
         image: ADIPS.png